Intensive, interdisciplinary courses taught by internationally renowned faculty

 Course Requirements

 Students must attend all class sessions and complete an advance reading assignment.
-Degree-seeking students must submit a written paper.
-Students may take one or more courses.
-Mitchell Hamline law students may take either the Mediation or Family Mediation course but may not take both for academic credit.
+Degree-seeking and Certificate students must submit a final written assignment/s.
+Students are limited to a maximum of 3 credits in a Jterm session.
 Enrollment is limited to enhance the interactive nature of each course.

 Course Materials